fatchan/jschan/README.md

 $ git pull
 #install dependencies again in case any have updated or changed
 $ npm install
-#diff the config files to see if anything changed and edit accordingly.
-OR backup your config, replace it with the fresh example, and update it with whatever settings you want to keep from your backup.
-$ diff configs/secrets.js configs/secrets.js.example
 #run the migrate task to update your database
 $ gulp migrate
 #reload jschan backend